johnvenkiah/CI_PP3_John_Venkiah/README.md

 7. Under API's and services, enable the relevant API for your project (in this case Google Drive, Sheets and Calendar)
 8. Search for the needed tasks to be performed in the documentation for the specific API, for example here for the calendar API: [Google Calendar API Reference](https://developers.google.com/calendar/api/v3/reference?hl=en)
 9. Add them to your code.

-### EmailJS

-Here's how to make use of EmailjS

-1. Create an account at https://www.emailjs.com/
-2. Click "add new service" and enter the email provider of your choice
-3. Create an email-template
-4. Use the example code given on the website or use your own in your JavaScript file
-5. Use your Servide ID in services, and template ID the template you want to use.
-6. Done!

 ## Credits